 Stockpile.
 A new participatory work by Pedro Reyes in which a portion of 12,075 rocket shaped balloons—equivalent to size of the global nuclear arsenal—were handed out to the public daily.

-A May 17 press event hosted by Times Square Arts that featured Nobel Peace Prize recipient Beatrice Fihn and Mitchie Takeuchi, a 3rd generation Hiroshima survivor.
+A May 17 press event hosted by Times Square Arts that featured Nobel Peace Prize recipient Beatrice Fihn and Mitchie Takeuchi, a 2nd and 3rd generation Hiroshima survivor.

 Frieze Art Fair May 18-22.
 The timing of Amnesia Atómica aligned with the Frieze Art Fair, a leading art fair that attracts artists and media worldwide.
-Pedro Reyes hosted two booths, one highlighting the history of anti-nuclear artwork, and a pop-up shop referencing the artist’s ZERO NUKES sculpture and directing attendees to Duffy Square.
+Pedro Reyes hosted two booths.
+One highlighted the history of anti-nuclear artwork including work by Isamu Noguchi from the Noguchi Museum in New York.
+The second booth was a pop-up shop referencing the artist’s ZERO NUKES sculpture and directing attendees to Duffy Square.

 Mobilization Expo.
-A two-day event organized by the Bulletin showcased artists, activists, and organizations offering hands-on activities, VR experiences, information booths and merchandise to engage those passing through Times Square.
+A two-day event organized by the Bulletin showcased artists, activists, impacted community voices, and organizations offering hands-on activities, VR experiences, information booths and merchandise to engage those passing through Times Square.

 Daily live events created by The Tank, a small, Manhattan-based non-profit arts presenter and producer serving emerging artists.

 Information about all events was visible on digital kiosks throughout Manhattan.